|

 A Photo Album with Words... ... a look back...
 In the beginning:

-By the time I was in elementary school, I was just much too tall.
-I had to carry my birth certificate to get into the theater for the right price.
-Too tall and uncoordinated for most anything at that age.
 I built model airplanes, shot my bow and arrow at way too many things, shredded some snakes with my bb gun, and became interested in electronics.
 Never was well enough coordinated to throw a baseball accurately, but I did hit my neighbor in the head with a rock once.
 Gees, I never expected anything I threw to actually hit something.
 Ooops, sorry.
 There was a ham radio operator a few doors away, Art Marthens I think was his name.
 He accidentally got me interested in electronics and I thank him for his reluctant support and inadvertent guidance.
 My start in electronics was the result of his ham radio transmitter obliterating my favorite Saturday morning TV show...
 Sky King.
 What a twist of fate.
 When all the wavy lines and the strange voice wiped out Sky King and his niece Penny, my life took off on a new course.
 I was hooked on electronics.

 Junior High: Junior High School was interesting.
 There were some really great teachers like Jesse West, Coach Weaver and Mr. Utz.